About Keio University and Keio University Shonan Fujisawa Campus (SFC)

 For a larger diversity of options, the Tokyo and Yokohama metropolitan areas have tens of thousands of restaurants that serve almost every kind of cuisine in the world at all ranges of the price spectrum.

 On-campus dining facilities, such as Tablier and Ladybird, can prepare halal meals with prior notice.
-The Subway on campus, and several restaurants and shops near the campus also carry halal food.
+There are some menus for vegetarian at the co-op cafeteria.
+The Subway on campus, and several restaurants and shops near the campus also carry halal and vegetarian food.

 Student Support and Facilities

 Yes, there are handbooks in English available for download from the links below.